telerik/xamarin-forms-docs/controls/treeview/features/treeview-checkboxes.md

 # CheckBox elements #

 The RadTreeView supports showing **CheckBox** elements and checking specific items from its **ItemsSource**.
-The checked items are added to the **CheckedItemsCollection** property of the control.
+The checked items are added to the **CheckedItems** property of the control.
 You can also control the Visibility of the **CheckBox** elements as well as their state propagation.

 ## CheckBox State Propagation